Degree bounds for local cohomology: Abstract

 \section{Abstract}

-Let $R$ be a non-negatively graded Cohen-Macaulay ring with $R_0$ a Cohen-Macaulay factor ring of a local Gorenstein ring.
-Let $d=\dim R$, $\mathfrak m$ be the maximal homogeneous ideal of $R$, and $M$ be a finitely generated graded $R$-module.

-It has long been known how to read information about the socle degrees of the local cohomology module $\HH_\mathfrak m^0(M)$ from the twists in position $d$ in a resolution of $M$ by free $R$-modules.
+It has long been known how to read information about the socle degrees of the local cohomology $\HH_\mathfrak m^0(M)$ of a graded $R$-module from the twists in position $d=\dim R$, in a resolution of $M$ by free $R$-modules.
 It has also long been known how to use local cohomology to read valuable information from complexes which approximate resolutions in the sense that they have positive homology of small Krull dimension.
 The present paper reads information about the maximal generator degree (rather than the socle degree) of $\HH_\mathfrak m^0(M)$ from the twists in position $d-1$ (rather than position $d$) in an approximate resolution of $M$.

 We apply the local cohomology results to draw conclusions about the maximum generator degree of the second symbolic power of the prime ideal defining a monomial curve and the second symbolic power of the ideal defining a finite set of points in projective space.

-There is an application to general hyperplane sections of subschemes of projective space over an infinite field $k$.
-Let $V$ be the subscheme of $\mathbb P^{d-1}_k$ defined by the homogeneous ideal $I$ in $R=k[x_1,\dots,x_d]$ and $H$ be a linear subspace of $\mathbb P^{d-1}_k$ defined by $c$ general linear forms in $R$, for some $c$ with $1\le c\le \dim V$.
-The local cohomology techniques lead to an upper bound for the maximal generator degree of the saturated ideal defining $V\cap H$ in terms of information that can be read from the minimal homogeneous resolution of $R/I$.

-There is an application of the local cohomology techniques to partial Castelnuovo-Mumford regularity.
-There is a further application to the ideals generated by the lower order Pfaffians of an alternating matrix.

-One additional application is to the study of blow-up algebras.
-The techniques of the present paper are the main tool used in \cite{KPU-BA} to identify the defining equations, or bounds on the degrees of the defining equations, for Rees algebras of ideals.
+There is also an application to hyperplane sections of subschemes of projective space and to partial Castelnuovo-Mumford regularity.
+Perhaps, the most important application is to the study of blow-up algebras and their defining equations.
+The techniques of the present paper are the main tool used in \cite{KPU-BA} to bound the degrees of these equations and thus to identify them in some cases.

-\section{Introduction.}
+\section{Introduction}

 For the time being, let $R$ be a non-negatively graded polynomial ring in $d$ variables over a field and $M$ be a finitely generated graded $R$-module of depth zero.
 It is well known how to Of course, the socle of $M$ is the socle of the local cohomology module $\HH^0_\mathfrak m(M)$, where $\mathfrak m$ is the maximal homogeneous ideal of $R$.
 In this paper we find bounds on the degrees of interesting elements of $\HH^i_\mathfrak m(M)$ in terms of information about the ring $R$ and information that can be read from a homogeneous complex of finitely generated $R$-modules $C_{\bullet}: \cdots \to C_2\to C_1\to C_0\to 0$ with $\HH_0(C_{\bullet})=M$.
 The ring $R$ need not be a polynomial ring, the complex $C_\bullet$ need not be finite, need not be acyclic, and need not consist of free modules, and the parameter $i$ need not be zero.
 Instead, we impose hypotheses on the Krull dimension of $\HH_j(C_\bullet)$ and the depth of $C_j$ in order make various local cohomology modules $\HH_\mathfrak m^\ell(\HH_j(C_\bullet))$ and $\HH_\mathfrak m^\ell(C_j)$ vanish.